Big Moves

-Big Moves is the major label debut album by American rap group The Delinquents, released May 20, 1997 on Priority Records.
+Big Moves is the major label debut studio album by American hip hop group The Delinquents, released May 20, 1997 on Priority Records.
 The Delinquents have two members: G-Stack and V-Dal.
 The album was produced by Ali Malek, Chucksta, Filthy Rich, Mike D, One Drop Scott, Sonny B, Terry T and Young B, and executive produced by G-Stack and V-Dal.
 The album peaked at number 43 on the Billboard Top Heatseekers and at number 84 on the Billboard Top R&B/Hip-Hop Albums.
 It features guest performances by Agerman and Bart of 3X Krazy, as well as Gangsta P, The Dominion, Dolla Will, and Rame Royal (of Rhythm & Green).
 Dolla Will would later join Ant Banks' supergroup T.W.D.Y. on the album, Lead the Way.

 Along with a single, a music video was released for the song, "Smooth Getaway" featuring Bart.